ezrizhu/www/content/contact.md

 If you wish to send encrypted email to me, I have a PGP key [0xC15ECEC52397343B](/files/publickey.asc).

-I currently live in the New York Metropolitan Area, so my timezone is the U.S.
-Eastern Time Zone (GMT-5), with daylight savings time (GMT-4) from March to November.
+I currently live in the New York Metropolitan Area (Hoboken and Queens), so my timezone is the U.S. Eastern Time Zone (GMT-5), with daylight savings time (GMT-4) from March to November.

 For a more asynchronous chat, I usually idle in Libera IRC under the nick `ericzty`.
 My Discord is `ericzty`.
 Discord will automatically